 The common generalization that men are directed by logic and women by emotion (although partly true) is not a sufficiently complete or accurate description of the real truth to keep us out of trouble.
 It would be more accurate to say that neither men nor women understand exactly what the other means by the term "emotion."
 Male and female emotions are sufficiently different that they really ought to have two separate words to describe them.

 This difference turns out to be much stranger than anyone would be likely to guess.
-It's very much like the difference described in Edwin Abbott's mathematical classic Flatland, "Flatland" tells a story about an inhabitant of a two-dimensional world (specifically, a circle) who was unable to understand the third dimension.
-There was simply no way that a visiting three-dimensional being (a sphere) could explain it to the circle.
-The circle saw the sphere as merely another circle which had the ability to change it's diameter or even to disappear.
-Since the circle could not see the third dimension, it had no way to understand the sphere's attempts at demonstrating its special kind of existence.
+It's very much like the difference described in Edwin Abbott's mathematical classic Flatland, "Flatland" tells a story about an inhabitant of a two-dimensional world (specifically, a square) who was unable to understand the third dimension.
+There was simply no way that a visiting three-dimensional being (a sphere) could explain it to the square.
+The square saw the sphere as merely a circle which had the ability to change it's diameter or even to disappear.
+Since the square could not see the third dimension, it had no way to understand the sphere's attempts at demonstrating its special kind of existence.
 It was completely blind to the greater reality which the sphere inhabited.
 It's in this "third dimension" that the differences between male and female minds are to be found.

 Emotionally, men live in what could be thought of as a two-dimensional world.
 A man's "third dimension" comes into play regarding the spatial relationship between his logical and emotional planes.
 The man's emotional plane resides "below" the plane of "logic" and does not have any spatial connection to it at all.
 In the male mind, "logic" always presides over "emotion" Whenever a man's two planes provide conflicting answers - yes, I want to punch my boss (emotion), but no, I shouldn't (logic) - he understands that logic (the "high" pllane) is giving him the "proper" answer and emotion (the "low" plane) the "improper" answer.
 A man may choose to hit his boss anyway; but, in his brain, this is always "crossing the line"; it is understood to be taking the "immoral" or "low" road.